-To find and keep your well-being in situations of uncertainty and change; The practice of mindfulness help in managing the symptoms.
+To find and keep your well-being in uncertainty and change; The practice of mindfulness helps manage the symptoms.
 You pay attention to the present moment on purpose, with kindness and no-judgement.
-What helps the mental and physical aspect of your health.
+It helps the mental and physical aspects of your health.

-For myself, one of the reasons to remain mindfully present is essential; during emotional and psychological difficult times, I can rely on my mindful practices to ground and stabilize me.
-Wich supports me going through an uncertain time.
+For myself, one of the reasons to remain mindfully present is essential; during emotional and psychological difficult times, I can rely on my mindful practices to ground and stabilize me, which supports me going through an uncertain time.

 What is mindfulness?

 Mindfulness is the capacity to be present at the moment.
 Aware of where you are and what you do.
-You don’t pay attention to what is going on around you; Instead, you focus on your thought, emotion, feeling.
-How you think at the moment When you attain this state of mind, it called being “mindful.”
+You ignore what is going on around you; Instead, you focus on your thoughts, emotions, and feelings.
+How you think at the moment When you attain this state of mind, it is called being “mindful.”

-Whenever you bring awareness to what you are experiencing with your senses, or to your state of mind with your thoughts and emotions, you are mindful.
+Whenever you bring awareness to what you are experiencing with your senses or your state of mind with your thoughts and emotions, you are mindful.

-Research shows when you train your brain to be aware; you remodel the physical structure of your mind.
+Research shows that you remodel your mind’s physical structure when you train your brain to be aware of it.
 It indicates that mindfulness, or the act of being mindful, impacts emotional well-being in specific ways depending on which of the three dimensions of mindfulness you put your focus.

 Two keys components of Mindfulness

 - Awareness-It’s a sense of what occurs inside and outside yourself.
 The experience brings awareness without the focus on one thing.
 You notice and recognize without any attention in general.
 You listen to your internal emotions and thoughts; You are aware of them.
 You can positively change the traumatic effect by being aware of what happens in your mind & body and acknowledge the sensation the feeling and emotion bring you.